GilOliveira/schemadotorg/modules/schemadotorg_demo/README.md

 Default content

-- Example recipes in English and Spanish from Umami demo install profile.
+- Example recipes in English and Spanish copied from Umami demo install profile.

 Installation